Thousands march in Egypt's Port Said over deaths

 At least eight people have been killed in this week's protests in the city, including three policemen.

-The army formed a security cordon around the central security directorate building in Port Said and local government offices.
-The officers are there to protect the area and stop bloodshed but not to police the people, Major General Ahmed Wasfi said.
+The army said it had formed a security cordon around the central security directorate building in Port Said and local government offices.
+The officers are there to protect the area and stop bloodshed but not police the people because that is not their job, Major General Ahmed Wasfi said.

 SECURITY

+Egypt's revolution installed an elected Islamist-led government which is still struggling to assert its authority, restore order and revive the economy.

+The security situation has deteriorated and police officers have been striking across the country, saying they do not have enough weapons and officers to deal with the unrest.

-Hundreds of police refused to work for a third day at a base outside Ismailia, at the half-way point of the canal and where the Suez Canal Authority has its headquarters, demanding more arms after several of their colleagues were killed in recent clashes.
+Hundreds of police refused to work for a third day at a base outside Ismailia, about 70 km (45 miles) south of Port Said, demanding more arms after several of their colleagues were killed in recent clashes.

 Thousands of Egyptian riot police and conscripts also went on strike on Wednesday to demand the resignation of the Interior Minister, saying he is too close to the country's Islamist leadership, security sources said.